hesselonline/sems/README.md

 API adaption by hesselonline, heavily inspired by https://github.com/markruys/gw2pvo.
 Adapted furthermore using MQTT messages using HA-discovery to create separate sensors.

+NOTE: this component requires an MQTT-broker to be present in your network.
+There is one available in the Hassio Official Add-ons.

-Installation of this component is done by copying the __init__.py and manifest.json files to [homeassistant_config]/custom_components/sems folder.
+Installation of this component is done by copying the files ```__init__.py``` and manifest.json files to the [homeassistant_config]/custom_components/sems folder.

 In configuration.yaml add the custom_component as follows: